 - Properly punctuate.
 The right punctuation can make or break the rhythm of a single sentence.
 Ensure your periods, commas, hyphens, semi-colons, and any other punctuative tools are implemented correctly.
 Even if you’re just advice blogging for a small group of readers online, you want your writing to appear sophisticated and taken seriously, so pay attention to your punctuation.

 - Practice writing.
 Improvement only happens with practice.
 Perform writing exercises that focus on your sentence structure and how you phrase your ideas.
 The more you practice writing sentences, the better you’ll become.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Joyce Carol Oates, Neil Gaiman, Margaret Atwood, Dan Brown, and more.